davidtchiu/davidtchiu.github.io/teaching/cs161/lab9.superCircleDrawer/index.md

 - A method called `replaceLargest(..)` that takes as argument a circle object.
 This method identifies the largest circle in the collection and replaces it with the given circle in its place.
 In the event of a tie, you are to only replace any one of them.
 You are reminded to re-use any relevant methods to minimize code duplication.

 - A method called `drawExtremes()` that takes no arguments and draws only the largest and smallest circles in the collection (all others should be hidden).
 In the case of a tie in either extreme case, you must draw all of the ones that are tied.
-As a hint, I would create a local ArrayList to store circles that should be drawn.
-Write some code to add the biggest one(s) and the smallest one(s) to this list.
+As a hint, I would start by find the biggest and smallest diameters of the circles in your collection.
+Then I would create a local ArrayList to store circles that should be drawn.
+Add the circles whose diameters match either the biggest or smallest diameters that you found previously.

 <!-- #### Optional Extensions